-Do you want to spice up your winter training?
+Do you want to spice up your training?
 All you need is a staircase.
 With different staircase climbing variations you can train your leg strength specific to running and set a new stimulus.
 So, let’s go and say hello to your staircase challenge!

 Benefits of stair climbing